 Take a slight detour on the way back to enjoy lunch at Pho Hoa Pasteur, one of the city’s most popular pho noodle joints.
 You’ll be rewarded with simple, hearty flavors in a lively yet unpretentious atmosphere.

 For a decadent dessert, make your way to Fly Cupcake Garden Cafe.
 While I haven’t been to the new location, Fly Cupcakes are some of the most creative and delectable I’ve had the pleasure of eating.
 I know from experience that it can be difficult to choose between the many varieties, so order two to make up for all the calories lost wandering around HCMC in the searing heat.

 If the weather is nice, consider spending the rest of the afternoon relaxing by the Caravelle’s outdoor swimming pool.
 This is a vacation after all!

 Alternatively, you can opt for a day trip to the infamous Cu Chi Tunnels.
 The tenacious Vietnamese dug a vast network of underground tunnels to aide in their fight for independence against the French.
 Several decades later, the tunnels played a key role in the North Vietnamese defeat of the American-South Vietnamese alliance.
 Going down into those same tunnels as a tourist is a surreal experience.
 Even though those at Cu Chi have been widened enough for larger Westerner-sized bodies to squeeze through, I still felt claustrophobic after a five minute crawl.
 I can’t imagine living down there in the dark for months at a time!
 The site’s anti-American vibe might be a bit disconcerting for some – which is partly why I didn’t take my parents – but it was enlightening to learn about the war from a different perspective.

-How would you spend three days in Ho Chi Minh City?
+How would you spend three days in Saigon?